paginas-secretas/docs/usecases.md

 ![uml sequence diagram for use case #003](src/usecases/003-view-shared-contacts-list.svg)

-## 004 - Save contacts list
+## 004 - Save shared contacts list

-This use case is similar to use case [#002](#002---share-contacts-list) in the sense that the viewer only needs to click a button to save the contacts list (as a reference).
+This use case is similar to use case [#002](#002---share-contacts-list) in the sense that the viewer only needs to click a button to save the contacts list.

 This use case can only be executed after use case [#003](#003---view-shared-contacts-list).